Gambling Addiction and Problem Gambling

 Feel the need to be secretive about your gambling.
 You might gamble in secret or lie about how much you gamble, feeling others won't understand or that you will surprise them with a big win.

 Have trouble controlling your gambling.
 Once you start gambling, can you walk away?
 Or are you compelled to gamble until you've spent your last dollar, upping your bets in a bid to win lost money back?

 Gamble even when you don't have the money.
 You may gamble until you've spent your last dollar, and then move on to money you don't have—money to pay bills, credit cards, or things for your children.
 You may feel pushed to borrow, sell, or even steal things for gambling money.

 Have family and friends worried about you.
 Denial keeps problem gambling going.
 If friends and family are worried, listen to them carefully.
 It's not a sign of weakness to ask for help.
 Many older gamblers are reluctant to reach out to their adult children if they've gambled away their inheritance, but it's never too late to make changes for the better.

 The biggest step to overcoming a gambling addiction is realizing that you have a problem.
 It takes tremendous strength and courage to own up to this, especially if you have lost a lot of money and strained or broken relationships along the way.
-But many others have been in your shoes and have been able to break the habit.
+Don't despair, and don't try to go it alone.
+Many others have been in your shoes and have been able to break the habit and rebuild their lives.
 You can, too.